steelydr/selenium_project/README.md

 Useful link to install Chromedriver on your Windows 10/Linux/Mac https://www.youtube.com/watch?v=dz59GsdvUF8

-Link to get started with Selenium https://www.youtube.com/watch?v=BcjlvX39W7o
+*/Link to get started with Selenium  https://www.youtube.com/watch?v=BcjlvX39W7o

+**What is Selenium IDE?**

 Copy and paste your selenium dependency into your POM.xml file from the maven repository website (https://mvnrepository.com/artifact/org.seleniumhq.selenium/selenium-java) here you can get the latest versions of your selenium